 Sonoma State University - Shortly after the adoption of RCV in San Francisco, just a short drive from the Sonoma State campus, the students of Sonoma State University decided to move to RCV themselves for general elections.
-Sonoma State elections started using RCV in the 2004-05 academic year.
+Associated Students elections started using RCV in the 2004-05 academic year.

 Texas A&M University - When it comes to voter representation, Texas A&M students have a clear message: don’t mess with Texas.
 Representing the fourth largest student body in the United States at 58,000, the Student Government Association introduced RCV in 2013 for its senate elections.

 Tufts University - Located just outside Boston, Tufts University is consistently ranked among the nation’s top schools, and the Tufts Community Union represents more than 5,000 undergraduates.
 Since 2003, presidential elections, TCU, and Senate in-house elections have been conducted with RCV.
 Read about the 2013 TCU presidential election, where RCV played a large role in determining the winner.